scheunemann/pelican-bib/README.md

 _bib-doi_,
 _bib-eprint_.

 You can use the `class` option of the `bibliography` directive to change the class attribute name of the publication list's container.
-E.e.
+E.g.

 ```rst
 .. bibliography:: pubs.bib